Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 If it is a critical hit, the exposure changes by 2 instead.
 Effects which can hit multiple creatures only change your exposure once for each time they are cast.

-You cannot cast spells that would increase your exposure above 7 in any element.
-Once you gain access to the Detonation feature at level 3, you Detonate at 7 stacks instead.

 Whenever your exposure to an element is 4 or more, your spells of that element (other than _twisting_ spells) are more powerful but gain a drawback.
-However, the critical hit threshold for spells of the opposite element is reduced by 4. _Meld_ spells gain both of these benefits, as they count as both elements.
-Your stacks of exposure reset 10 minutes after you last cast a spell.
+However, the critical hit threshold for spells of the opposite element is reduced by 2. _Meld_ spells gain both of these benefits, as they count as both elements.
+Your stacks of exposure reset at the end of each combat.

+Once your Exposure in an element hits 7, you Detonate, as described in your Detonation class feature.

 <div class="infobox">